 each line runs free.
 Prepares for the next task before its called for.
 Joe C barks orders.
 Demands they do what’s already half-done.
 Curses when they meet a snag.
 His temper carries him from his spot aft by the wheel high-up onto the net-pile.
 He bounces off Sammy, trying to shove his immovable bulk aside.
 Intent on replacing the young man’s brawn with his own cranky will.
 Sammy continues to do the lion’s share of the hauling, pulling, and lifting while allowing Joe C his illusions of mastery.
 The sun sets behind them.
 The net gathers the deepening indigo gloom.
 Torn netting replaced.
 Its Heart repaired.
 Sammy glows with the heat of his exertions.
 Stevie yawns.
 Reaches for their bow-line looped around a nearby piling.
 Josey catches this yawn like an infection.
 It spreads across his placid face.
 Antone looks the same as always, husbanding his strength.
 He holds his exhaustion close.
 His effort is a marathon.
 His race measured in decades.

-Shoal Hope will soon be published as an e-book.
+Shoal Hope has been published as an e-book.

 If you would like a review copy contact me.

 Let me know…